Morning Talk: Crossroads

 So, what it's like to be 30?

 Do I still compare with others?
 Well, it's a yes to a small extent.
 I still do compare myself sometimes, but it's not about jealousy in a negative way.
 It's more like a new understanding that everyone has their own pace in living their life, along with their obstacles and blessings.
 People have their good and bad times, sometimes they post about it, and sometimes they don't.
 I have realized we are so easy to judge people based on what they show in the online world without knowing fully what they are actually facing.
 And those pre-assumptions might not be good for our mental health.

 So, first, I limit myself to seeing only what I want to see (besides, I don't have that much time), and mostly it's about people I care about.
-Second, I don't know how the universe works on me but now I can be more chill when looking at someone's achievement or life update.
-The emotion that comes with is purely like, I'm happy for you.
+Second, I don't know how the universe works on me but now I can be more chill when looking at someone's achievements or life updates.
+The emotion that comes inside me is purely like, I'm happy for you.

 The battle is between ourselves

-Choices at crossroads are something that confuses me a lot.
+In this stage, choices at crossroads are something that confuses me a lot.
 Thoughts and considerations are spinning around my head.
 So, I often take baby steps in deciding something.
-Sometimes, I let myself go with the flow and see where the tunnel ends.
-My choices might be wrong but whatever it is, I try to believe this is for the best.
+Sometimes, I let myself go with the flow and see where the path will lead.
+My choices might be wrong but whatever it is, I try to believe that this is for the best at this time.
 I also come to an understanding that my life is not perfect but in the end, I know everything is gonna be fine.
 Like mba Dee said in one of her interviews, "Semua ini hanya sementara."

 One thing I also learned is the only person we can rely on is ourselves.
 That doesn't mean we are being selfish.
 We just realize we need to stand for ourselves first and believe we can go through it.
 Like my friend said, we just get better at handling things.